LarsChrWiik/Notes/venv-conda-pyenv-pipenv-poetry/README.md

 Allows virtualenvwrapper commands when using pyenv environments.

 ## Pipenv
 Combines `Pipfile`, pip, and virtualenv into one tool. pipenv is meant to be used when developing Python applications, not libraries.
 An alternative to pipenv is `poetry`.

 Pipfile allows us to store lock files for our dependencies to make sure we use the excact same dependencies.

 ## poetry
-Poetry is a dependency management and packaging tool in Python.
+Poetry is kind of like Maven (in Java) for Python, in other words, a build management tool.
+With Poetry, we ca build, package and publish our application.
+Among others, it allows us to write lock files.
+It also gives insite into dependecies.